Energy Generation & Offsetting

 Ask your assessor this magic question: “What appliance mix & PV size would I need for a Net Zero Outcome?”

-They can then trial options in the new tool.
+They can then trial options in the NatHERS Whole of Home tool.

 You will likely find the difference between a Pass, & Net Zero will, in most cases, be efficient hot water & a small PV system, or a couple of kilowatts of extra PV capacity on a system you needed to put onto pass anyway!